 Keep primary actions (ex: submitting a form) on the right and secondary actions (ex: cancel) on the left.
 When used vertically, keep the primary action at the top.

-For general Button best practices, refer to the Button documentation.
+For general Button best practices on color usage and states, refer to the Button documentation.

 Use these tokens for applying size, weight and color styles to ButtonGroups.

 See below how the ButtonGroup component is constructed.

 Mobile buttons are available in 2 sizes.
 The Button text always use $font-size-300 token (16sp).

 Large should be primarily used on Pinner, business and internal surfaces.